jestjs/jest/packages/jest-worker/README.md

 #### `start()`

-Starts up every worker and call their `setup` function, if it exists.
+Starts up every worker and calls their `setup` function, if it exists.
 Returns a `Promise` which resolves when all workers are running and have completed their `setup`.

 This is useful if you want to start up all your workers eagerly before they are used to call any other functions.